Recently, a reader asked me for a little help deciding between two popular portable grills.

 On the other hand, the Weber doesn’t have the shallow lid that the Coleman has, and is able to cook foods with a high profile, such as roasts or chicken.
-Also, because the Weber has the same sort of performance as a classic sized grill, slow cooking ribs or roasts is certainly not out of the question.
+Also, because the Weber has the same sort of performance as a classic-sized grill, slow cooking ribs or roasts are certainly not out of the question.
 Weber is a better pick for those that want to use their grill in a more traditional manner.

 Overall, when looking at the versatility and amount of food each grill can cook, we call a tie.